5 Ways to Reduce Shipping Costs Without Slowing Deliveries

 -

-Consider long-term contracts for better rates.
+Consider long-term contracts for stable and discounted pricing.

 2. Leverage Zone Skipping